A World of Opportunities

 We have our very own forest school!
 In Forest School we build dens and make shelters, have camp fires and cook outside, take part in team activities and have lots and lots of fun.
 The philosophy of Forest Schools is to encourage and inspire individuals of any age through positive outdoor experiences.

-Our Forest School is run by Andy Wilson, a trained provider of Forest Schools.
-He has lots of ideas and activities to inspire outdoor learning.
+Our Forest School is run by Veronika, a trained provider of Forest Schools.
+She has lots of ideas and activities to inspire outdoor learning.

 Our School Day